Hermitage Castle: Under the Hepburns

 King James IV was suspicious of the then Earl of Angus, Archibald, Bell the Cat and his relationship with Henry VII of England, and ordered him to relinquish The Hermitage to the Crown.
 On 6 March 1492 Patrick Hepburn, 1st Earl of Bothwell had a charter of the lands and lordship of Liddesdale, including The Hermitage Castle, etc., upon the resignation of the same by Archibald Douglas, Earl of Angus, the latter getting the lordship of Bothwell (but not the Earldom) which Patrick in turn had resigned for the exchange.
 The Hepburns of Bothwell, then rising in favour with the king, became keepers and lords of The Hermitage.

 In December 1562, Mary, Queen of Scots sent Adam MacCulloch, Marchmont Herald, to Hermitage Castle, demanding its surrender to John Stewart of Traquair.
 Traquair received money and cereal from the Thirds of Benefices as a contribution to the castle provisions.

 In time, James Hepburn, 4th Earl of Bothwell, held the castle.
 Mary, Queen of Scots, made a famous marathon journey on horseback from Jedburgh to visit the wounded Bothwell there, only a few weeks after the birth of her son.
 Bothwell had been injured by John Elliot of Park.
 He had captured Elliot with other border reivers, and brought him to the Hermitage.
 Elliot tried to escape and Bothwell shot him with his pistol.
 The wounded man managed to injure Bothwell with a two-handed sword.

 Mary and Bothwell were to marry shortly after the murder of her 2nd husband Henry Stuart, Lord Darnley, regardless of the fact that Bothwell was implicated amongst the conspirators.
 After Mary's forced abdication following the confrontation at Carberry Hill, Bothwell, facing charges of treason, fled to Norway and his titles and estates were forfeited by Act of Parliament.
 Whilst attempting to raise an army to restore Mary to the throne, he was arrested by King Frederik's men for breach of marriage contract with Anna Throndsen, and imprisoned at Dragsholm Castle in Denmark, where he died insane and in appalling conditions.
-His mummified body could at one time be seen at nearby Fårevejle Church.
+His mummified body could at one time be seen at the nearby Fårevejle Church.

 Thomas Kerr of Ferniehirst was made keeper of Liddesdale and Hermitage Castle in 1584.
 Bothwell's nephew, Francis Stewart, 1st Earl of Bothwell received a new creation as Earl of Bothwell, and was made Keeper of the castle.
 As a grandson of James V, albeit through an illegitimate line, he was viewed by some as a potential replacement for James VI.
 In 1591, Bothwell was arrested, tried, gaoled and forfeited for his supposed involvement with the infamous North Berwick Witches.
 He obtained a pardon in 1593 but again became involved in intrigue and he was again attainted, by Act of Parliament, on 21 July 1593.
 The Hermitage once again reverted to the Crown.